About Air Compressors.com

 Can you check and let us know?

-i bought it at an auction and noticed that half of the air filter assembly was missing. i plugged it in to try and it pumps up to 50 psi good but no further.
+I bought it at an auction and noticed that half of the air filter assembly was missing.
+I plugged it in to try and it pumps up to 50 psi good but no further.

-Central Pneumatic 21 gallon tank air compressor
+Central Pneumatic 67847 21 Gallon air compressor

 Steve, good that you checked the valves.